Ariane Mnouchkine

 Ariane Mnouchkine (/fr/; born 3 March 1939) is a French stage director.
-She founded the Parisian avant-garde stage ensemble Théâtre du Soleil in 1964.
+She co-founded the Parisian avant-garde stage ensemble Théâtre du Soleil in 1964.
 She wrote and directed 1789 (1974) and Molière (1978), and directed La Nuit Miraculeuse (1989).
 She holds a Chair of Artistic Creation at the Collège de France, an Honorary Degree in Performing Arts from the University of Rome III, awarded in 2005 and an Honorary Doctor of Letters from Oxford University, awarded 18 June 2008.

 Biography

 Ariane Mnouchkine is the daughter of Jewish Russian film producer Alexandre Mnouchkine and June Hannen (daughter of Nicholas Hannen).
 Mnouchkine's paternal grandparents, Alexandre and Bronislawa Mnouchkine, were both deported from Drancy to Auschwitz on 17 December 1943, where they were both murdered.
-Ariane is the namesake of the production company Ariane Films that was founded by her father.
+Ariane is the namesake of the production company Les Films Ariane that was founded by her father.

 Mnouchkine attended Sorbonne University in Paris, France, where she studied literature.
 On a year abroad at Oxford University in England, studying English literature, she joined the Oxford University Dramatic Society, and decided to return to her roots in theatre.
 She founded the ATEP (Association Théâtrale des Étudiants de Paris or Parisian Students’ Theatrical Association) in 1959 when she returned to the Sorbonne.
 She continued theatre studies at L'École Internationale de Théâtre Jacques Lecoq, where in 1964 she founded Théâtre du Soleil (Theatre of the Sun) with her fellow students.
 The theatre collective still continues to create social and political critiques of local and world cultures.
 Théâtre du Soleil's productions are often performed in found spaces like barns or gymnasiums because Mnouchkine does not like being confined to a typical stage.
 Similarly, she feels theatre cannot be restricted with the "fourth wall".
 When audiences enter a Mnouchkine production, they will often find the actors preparing (putting on makeup, getting into costume) right before their eyes.

 In 1971, Mnouchkine signed the Manifesto of the 343, publicly announcing she had an illegal abortion.